Products and services

+In collaboration with stakeholders, the ISO has introduced market products and services that help balance supply and demand and increase efficiency.
 The ISO wholesale energy market is comprised of distinct day-ahead and real-time processes.
-The energy products and services traded in our market allow us to meet reliability needs and serve load.
 The market also offers services in which qualified entities can buy and sell congestion revenue rights and engage in convergence bidding activities.

 Day-ahead market

 The day-ahead market is made up of three market processes that run sequentially.
 First, the ISO runs a market power mitigation test.
-Bids that fail the test are revised to predetermined limits.
-Then the integrated forward market establishes the generation needed to meet forecast demand.
+Second, the integrated forward market establishes the generation needed to meet forecast demand.
 And last, the residual unit commitment process designates additional power plants that will be needed for the next day and must be ready to generate electricity.
 Market prices set are based on bids.

 Real-time market